Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: The issue of Branched Hamiltonian:

 \subsection{Analyzing previous result on branching:}

-After the transition from the quantum domain $(l_P = 10^{-43})s$, the universe is supposed to appear as vacuum dominated era $(\rho = p = 0)$, where, $\rho$ and $p$ are the energy-density and the thermodynamic pressure for the perfect fluid.
-Here, we temporarily suppress the scalar field to explore the issue of branching, the point Lagrangian for the above form of $f(X)$ reads as,
+After the transition from the quantum domain $(l_P = 10^{-43}~s)$, the universe is supposed to appear as `vacuum dominated era $(\rho = p = 0)$', where, $\rho$ and $p$ are the energy-density and the thermodynamic pressure for the perfect fluid.
+Our previous analysis suggest that a scalar field must be associated in the early universe, but we temporarily suppress it, since it plays no role in the issue of branching.
+The point Lagrangian for the above form of $f(X)$ reads as,